Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization: Introduction

-This paper is organized as follows: Section~\ref{sec:SystemModel} presents the system model and the proposed 3D localization procedure.
-Section~\ref{sec:PEB} derives the PEB for single-LED positioning.
+This paper is organized as follows.
+Section~\ref{sec:SystemModel} presents the system model and the proposed 3D localization procedure.
+Section~\ref{sec:PEB} derives the DEB and PEB.
 Section~\ref{sec:optimization} optimizes the transmitter beam-orientation set.
-Section~\ref{sec:NoLineal} develops a nonlinear (NL) direction estimator.
-Section~\ref{sec:Lineal} introduces closed-form linear estimators (GLS and WLS).
-Section~\ref{sec:results} reports estimators comparison.
+Section~\ref{sec:NoLineal} develops the NLS direction estimator.
+Section~\ref{sec:Lineal} introduces closed-form linear estimators (GLS and WLS), and establishes receiver-orientation independence.
+Section~\ref{sec:results} reports the estimators comparison.
 Section~\ref{sec:Conclusion} concludes the paper.

 \paragraph*{Notation} Bold lowercase letters denote column vectors (e.g., $\mathbf x$) and bold uppercase letters denote matrices (e.g., $\mathbf A$); scalars are in lightface.
 The Euclidean norm is $\lVert\cdot\rVert$, the inner product is $\mathbf a\!\cdot\!\mathbf b$, the trace is $\operatorname{tr}(\cdot)$, and the gradient with respect to $\mathbf{r}=[x,y,z]$ is $\nabla_{\mathbf r}=[\partial/\partial x,\partial/\partial y,\partial/\partial z]^{\mathsf T}$.
 The transpose is $(\cdot)^{\mathsf T}$, the identity matrix of dimension $n$ and the $n\times m$ zero matrix are $\mathbf{I}_n$ and $\mathbf{0}_{n\times m}$, respectively, and $\operatorname{diag}(\cdot)$ forms a diagonal matrix from its arguments.
 The smallest eigenvalue and a corresponding unit‐norm eigenvector of a symmetric matrix $\mathbf M$ are denoted by $\lambda_{\min}(\mathbf M)$ and $\mathbf v_{\min}(\mathbf M)$; the Loewner order $\succeq$ indicates positive semidefiniteness. $\mathbb R^n$ is the $n$-dimensional real space and $\mathbb S^{2}$ the unit sphere in $\mathbb R^{3}$.
 Random variables follow the convention $x\sim\mathcal N(\mu,\sigma^{2})$, with expectation $\mathbb E[\cdot]$ and variance $\operatorname{Var}[\cdot]$.
 A hat $(\hat{\cdot})$ denotes an estimate and an overbar $(\bar{\cdot})$ a sample mean.